Our Expedition Philosophy

 Expeditions promote the concept of global citizenship

 Helping people understand what it means to be a global citizen is an essential part of our expedition philosophy.
-The expedition is the springboard for participants to move forward with a new idea of what it means to be a global citizen and how they can continue to contribute in meaningful ways to global concepts and campaigns.
+The expedition is the springboard for participants to move forward with a new idea that comes with volunteering abroad of what it means to be a global citizen and how they can continue to contribute in meaningful ways to global concepts and campaigns.

 For us, global citizenship means a few things: